-First things first: I’m addicted to travel writing.
-Dinesen, Markham, Theroux and Hemingway — their stories pack the bookshelves in my living room to overflowing.
+First things first.
+I’m addicted to travel writing.
+Dinesen, Markham, Theroux and Hemingway—their stories pack the bookshelves in my living room to overflowing.
 Four teetering towers piled on the floor inch toward the hallway, not to mention the dog-eared, highlighted and sticky-noted guidebooks littering the coffee table.
-Or the stacks of Travel + Leisure, Conde Nast Traveler, AFAR and the Sunday Times Travel section that hog my bedside table.
+Or the stack of Travel + Leisure, Conde Nast Traveler, AFAR and the Sunday Times Travel section that clutter my bedside table.
 Case closed.
 Addicted.

 Sifting through that stack of magazines recently, I came across the April 2013 Smithsonian.
 THE TRAVEL ISSUE emblazoned in orange across the front, with two African elephants marching across the cover.
 I wondered why I had kept it.
 The corner of page 11 was folded over.